nerdfolio/drizzle-helpers/packages/drizzle-d1-helpers/README.md

 // {url: "file:.wrangler/state/v3/d1/miniflare-D1DatabaseObject/a8bef33e667eba6dbefcb5090b02c4719daf1851f75b3901eda4b71e462fa5d2.sqlite"}

 // If you use `wrangler dev` with the `--persist-to` dir, this info lives out side of
-// wrangler config, so you must let set it in D1Helper in order to calculate the local
+// wrangler config, so you must set it in order for D1Helper to calculate the local
 // file path correctly

 console.log(D1Helper.get().withPersistTo("my-wrangler-path")).sqliteLocalFile;